*Our next cycle of Internships will open in November*

 Previous interns at The Reader have gone on to take up posts such as Editor at Vintage Books, Marketing Manager at Princes Ltd, Digital Executive at a design company, Marketing Assistant at an architect’s firm, Accountant Graduate Scheme at KPMG, and a variety of positions within The Reader Organisation, including our current Development Coordinator and Head of Development.

-Internships last for sixteen weeks for a total of 21 hours per week, and are flexible and unpaid, through travel expenses are recouped.
+Internships last for sixteen weeks for a total of 21 hours per week, and are flexible and unpaid, though travel expenses are recouped.
 We recruit on a regular basis, in a variety of roles.

 "The environment of Calderstones Park alone made the Reader a lovely place to work.
 Reader staff were incredibly friendly, and made interns feel very welcome.
 This welcoming culture was epitomised by the culture of shared reading and of staff sharing lunch and socialising together on Monday.
 I felt highly valued, and was happy to be working for a growing and ambitious organisation whose work was of great benefit to countless people."